 I am the first to tell you that I don’t have all the answers.
-And I don’t think I’m supposed to.
-When God made Adam, it was the first time He said anything He created wasn’t good.
-It wasn’t good for Adam to be alone.
-Adam, and Eve, and you and I– we are meant for community.
+And that’s one reason God created us to be in community.
 To learn from each other, to support each other, to love each other during this everyday thing called life.

 And whether you’re a man or a woman, one of the hardest things to figure out as we get married and have one child, then two, then a million activities is how to make time for the important things we say are our top priorities instead of only the urgent things that scream for our attention.
 It is a good question and an important one in living life for God.
 So I reached out to these blogger ladies whom I respect most to get their opinion.

 Michelle Myers, Cross Training Couture and She Works His Way

 “Instead of trying to prioritize every area of my life and strike the “balance” that women like to find, I’ve found it’s much easier to only worry about one thing: putting God first.
 Matthew 6:33 reminds us that when we seek God first, everything else gets added.
 So rather than trying to order everything, the way I feel the most secure in how I spend my time is simply surrendering fully to God.
 When He is first, everything else falls into place.
 If He’s not first, everything is chaos.
 So simplify your life by making sure you get that first priority spot right, and allow Him to order everything else.”